 2 Boxes of Ammonia Inhalants

-3 large boxes of Alcohol Prep pads and/or 2 large bottles of betadine or
+3 large boxes of Alcohol Prep pads and/or

 3 large boxes of betadine Prep Pads

-One bottle of eye wash for each person in your family
+One bottle of eye wash for each person in

 (my suggestion: buy a clear plastic storage container and use disposable plastic storage cotaners as bins.
 Helps keep the container neat and makes it much easier to find what you need.
 Keep all family prescriptions in a general area; have a plastic storage container readily available to pack and assemble any medications--pick a size that will be easy to carry and pack.
 Try and always have at least 2 weeks of essential medications on hand.)